-No jewellery is permitted except for a watch and one small stud in each ear.
-All other ear, facial, tongue or body piercings (including clear retainer studs) are not permitted.
+No jewellery is permitted except for a watch, one small stud in each ear and a single clear ('invisible') flat retainer stud in the nose.
+All other ear, facial, tongue or body piercings are not permitted.
 Studs must be removed during all practical PE lessons for health and safety reasons.
 Putting tape over piercings is not an option as it does not negate risk.
 If wearing any additional jewellery, the student will be asked to remove the item, which will then be confiscated until the end of that half-term.
 If a student refuses to hand over the item, they will be issued with a sanction depending on the level of defiance, for failing to follow instructions.